landowark/submissions/README.md

 ## Linking Extraction Logs:

 1. Click "Monthly" -> "Link Extraction Logs".
-2. Chose the .csv file taken from the extraction table runlogs folder.
+2. Chose the .csv file taken from the extraction table run logs folder.

 ## Linking PCR Logs:
 1. Click "Monthly" -> "Link PCR Logs".
-2. Chose the .csv file taken from the PCR table runlogs folder.
+2. Chose the .csv file taken from the PCR table run logs folder.

 ## SETUP:

 ## Download and Setup:
 *Python v3.11 or greater must be installed on your system for this.*

-1. Clone or download from github.
+1. Clone or download from GitHub.
 2. Enter the downloaded folder.
 3. Open a terminal in the folder with the 'src' folder.
 4. Create a new virtual environment: ```python -m venv .venv```